python-sverige/protokoll/styrelsemote/2022/boardmeeting-2022-05-19.md

      Make the job fair a smooth experience for sponsors and attendees.
      Top sponsors get to feature in the job fair.
      Fillipe to create and agenda/guidlines for the job fair.
+     AP: Phillipe to curate the job fair
   * We will also have "early bird" tickets for the event
   * Maybe we should create content brochures that people can send or present to their employers, explaining the event and its benefits.
+    AP: Phillipe
   * We should talk to the PyCon US list of sponsors.